Timothy-Lloyd/aci-tools/README.md

 ACI-Tools is a collection of code to push, remove and query configuration within Cisco ACI, allows speed and accuracy when deploying a Cisco ACI environment.
 Currently adding functions to these public playbooks to broaden the scope of configuration.
 Simpler ACI tools can be found here: [ACI-Simple-Tools](https://github.com/Timothy-Lloyd/aci-simple-tools "aci-simple-tools")

+## Playbook descriptions
+This section describes the functions of the various playbooks:
+###aci-add-devices
+Adds switches for discovery and configures the static management addresses for those switches.
+###aci-csv-tenant-bd-epg
+Adds tenants, VRFs, bridge-domains and EPGs using various CSV files.

 **To do list:**
 1. Add a fabric playbook with main time saving functions
 2. Expand exisiting playbook functions